circus-tent/circus/docs/source/index.rst

 .. image:: images/circus-medium.png
    :align: right

-Circus is a python program which can be used to monitor and control processes and sockets.
+Circus is a Python program which can be used to monitor and control processes and sockets.

-Circus can be driven via a command-line interface or programmatically through its python API.
+Circus can be driven via a command-line interface, a web interface or programmatically through its python API.
 Circus is designed using `ZeroMQ <http://www.zeromq.org/>`_.
 See :ref:`design` for more details.